mems/calepin/Operating Systems/Synology/Synology.md

 	- allow to encrypt client side (before send data to the provider)
 	- config: schedule backup (when), max versions
 	- app data backup
 - Cloud Sync: Real-time push replication not for backup (no backup history, but files version provider side), like a distant virtual filesystem.
-File updated often require to upload the whole file. ()
+File updated often require to upload the whole file.
-	- can be started and stopped with a task schedule Some provider are only available to Cloud Sync, a workaround is create a local backup with Hyper Backup then sync it with Cloud Sync.
+	- can be started and stopped with a task schedule

+Some provider are only available with Cloud Sync, a workaround is create a local backup with Hyper Backup then sync it with Cloud Sync.
 See https://www.reddit.com/r/backblaze/comments/5ilifq/a_guide_on_how_to_backup_your_synology_nas_to/df01ric/

 Note: Hyper Backup lot of API requests and it's not adpated for paid API request type plan